3DCP-TUe/ConcreteCandyTracker/README.md

 - Mount the bandpass filter.
 - Reattach the polarization filter.
 - Ensure the polarization filter is in the correct orientation.
 - Recalibrate the gain value with an 18% grey card.
 Adjust the gain value to scale the L* value of the CIELAB color space to 50%.
 Use the already measured white reference point for this step.

+Store your setup information and calibrated values:

+- Store the information about the used setup, along with the data from the experiment.
+A template metadata file with the calibrated values, as well as the used hardware and software, is provided [here](database_template/setupinfo/metadata.yml).
+- After calibration, make short measurements (e.g., 60 seconds) on the grey and white card and store these as well.

 ## Version numbering
 Concrete Candy Tracker uses the following [Semantic Versioning](https://semver.org/) scheme: